cschnaudt/cschnaudt.github.io/_workinprogress/20220704_EIP_elites.md

 ---
-title: "Perceptions of electoral integrity among political elites: A journey into uncharted territory."
+title: "Perceptions of electoral integrity among political elites: A journey into uncharted territory"
 excerpt: